schlingel/MentalMathX/README.md

 Build MentalMathX
 --------------------------
-As it's a hassle to setup Android Studio from sources made with an older or newer version of AS this is just state try to import it.
+As it's a hassle to setup Android Studio from sources made with an older or newer version of AS this just states: try to import it.
 If it doesn't you should look into the [Known Issues of AS](http://tools.android.com/knownissues) and if then still doesn't work contact me.

 License
 --------------------------